-Effective January 1, 2011, the Company has an agreement with OptumInsight, Inc., an affiliate of the Company, for services that lead up to and include the prevention and recovery of medical expense overpayments.
-Service fees are either percentages of every recovery that are retained by OptumInsight, Inc. based on the services performed and recoveries, net of fees, are returned to the Company on a monthly basis and/or all recoveries are returned to the Company by OptumInsight, Inc. on a monthly basis and a capitated service fee is charged to the Company as a PMPM.
-Service fees of approximately \$1,024 and \$22 are included in hospital and medical expenses, claims adjustment expenses, and general administrative expenses in the accompanying statutory basis statements of operations for the years ended December 31, 2013 and 2012, respectively.
+The Company has an agreement with OptumInsight, Inc., an affiliate of the Company, for claim analytics, recovery of medical expense overpayments, retroactive fraud, waste and abuse, subrogation and premium audit services.
+All recoveries are returned to the Company by OptumInsight, Inc. on a monthly basis and a capitated service fee is charged to the Company as a PMPM.
+Service fees of \$4,042,834 and \$1,023,502 are included in hospital and medical expenses, claims adjustment expenses, and general administrative expenses in the statutory basis statements of operations for the years ended December 31, 2014 and 2013, respectively.

 The Company has premium payments that are received and claim payments that are processed by an affiliated UnitedHealth Group entity.
-Both premiums and claims applicable to the Company are settled at regular intervals throughout the month via the intercompany settlement process and any amounts outstanding are reflected in amounts due to parent, subsidiaries, and affiliates in the accompanying statutory basis statements of admitted assets, liabilities, and capital and surplus.
+Both premiums and claims applicable to the Company are settled at regular intervals throughout the month via the intercompany settlement process and any amounts outstanding are reflected in amounts due to parent, subsidiaries, and affiliates in the statutory basis statements of admitted assets, liabilities, and capital and surplus.

 The Company has an insolvency-only reinsurance agreement with UHIC, an affiliate of the Company, to provide insolvency protection for its enrollees.
-Reinsurance premiums, which are calculated on a percentage of member premium income, of approximately \$658 and \$524 in 2013 and 2012, respectively, are netted against net premium income in the accompanying statutory basis statements of operations.
+Reinsurance premiums, which are calculated on a percentage of member premium income, of \$936,465 and \$658,079 in 2014 and 2013, respectively, are netted against net premium income in the statutory basis statement of operations.

-The Company has a reinsurance agreement with UHIC to cover certain inpatient hospital claims in excess of defined limits.
-Reinsurance premiums, which are calculated on a PMPM basis, of approximately \$4,837 and \$4,077 in 2013 and 2012, respectively, are netted against net premium income in the accompanying statutory basis statements of operations.
-Reinsurance recoveries of approximately \$3,307 and \$5,738 in 2013 and 2012, respectively, are included in net reinsurance recoveries in the accompanying statutory basis statements of operations.
-There was approximately \$588 and \$962 of reinsurance receivables related to this agreement as of December 31, 2013 and 2012, respectively.
+The Company has an excess loss reinsurance agreement with UHIC to cover certain inpatient hospital claims in excess of defined limits.
+Reinsurance premiums, which are calculated on a PMPM basis, of \$7,493,861 and \$4,836,578 in 2014 and 2013, respectively, are netted against net premium income in the statutory basis statements of operations.
+Reinsurance recoveries of \$13,401,652 and \$3,306,740 in 2014 and 2013, respectively, are included in net reinsurance recoveries in the statutory basis statements of operations.
+There was \$0 and \$588,044 of reinsurance receivables related to this agreement as of December 31, 2014 and 2013, respectively.
+Reinsurance contracts do not relieve the Company from its obligations to policyholders.
 Failure of reinsurers to honor their obligations could result in losses to the Company.

-The Company holds a \$30,000 subordinated revolving credit agreement with UnitedHealth Group at an interest rate of LIBOR plus a margin of 0.50%.
+The Company holds a \$30,000,000 subordinated revolving credit agreement with UnitedHealth Group at an interest rate of London InterBank Offered Rate ("LIBOR") plus a margin of 0.50%.
 This credit agreement is subordinate to the extent it does not conflict with any credit facility held by either party.
 The credit agreement is for a one-year term and automatically renews annually, unless terminated by either party.
-The agreement was renewed effective September 1, 2013.
-No amounts were outstanding under the line of credit as of December 31, 2013 and 2012.
+No amounts were outstanding under the line of credit as of December 31, 2014 and 2013.

-At December 31, 2013 and 2012, the Company reported approximately \$21,355 and \$2,063, respectively, as amounts due to parent, subsidiaries, and affiliates, which are included in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+At December 31, 2014 and 2013, the Company reported \$23,879,529 and \$21,354,876, respectively, as respectively, as amounts due to parent, subsidiaries, and affiliates, which are included in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
 These balances are generally settled within 90 days from the incurred date.
 Any balances due to the Company that are not settled within 90 days are considered nonadmitted assets.